 Wildhorse Spring Creek is a fairly small watershed the flows off of the west side of Mt.
 Hull near Oroville, WA.
 Some years, there is not enough water depth for adult steelhead to access the creek.
-On years where sufficient water flows to allow for adult steelhead access, it is not uncommon for large numbers of fish to utilize this creek for spawning.
-Surveys have occurred from 2006-2016 (11 years).
+However, on years where sufficient water flows to allow for adult steelhead access, it is not uncommon for large numbers of fish to utilize this creek for spawning.
+Surveys have occurred for 12 years (2006-2017).
 On four of the years (2008, 2009, 2014, 2015) zero steelhead were estimated to have entered the creek.
-In the remaining years, and annual average of 88 steelhead spawned in the creek (max=278 in 2012).
-In 2016, it was estimated that 95 steelhead spawned in the creek, 69 hatchery and 26 of natural origin.
-Because a weir trap was placed near the mouth of the creek, no redd surveys were conducted in 2016.
+In the remaining years, an annual average of 87 steelhead spawned in the creek (max=278 in 2012).

+In 2017, estimates based on PIT tag detections show 10 steelhead spawned in the creek, 5 hatchery and 5 of natural origin.
+An adult weir trap was placed near the mouth of the creek in 2017 to collect steelhead broodstock.
+No redd surveys were conducted in 2017.